clairemation/clairemation.github.io/projects/tpv2/README.md

 # Sprite Engine Demo

+11/3/16 -- Whoah, that just got REAL slow with lighting and everything else running at the same time

 Very much a WIP.
 Not supported on Microsoft IE or iPhone.
-Works on the latest iPad Pro, not sure about older models.
+Works on iPad.

 ---